MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-validate-templates.md

 # Use the template validation tool in Azure Stack Hub

 Check your [Azure Resource Manager templates](azure-stack-arm-templates.md) with the template validation tool.
 The tool checks if your template is ready to deploy to Azure Stack Hub.
-You can get the validation tool from the Azure Stack Hub tools GitHub repo.
-Get them from [Download Azure Stack Hub tools from GitHub](../operator/azure-stack-powershell-download.md).
+You can get the validation tool from the [Azure Stack Hub tools GitHub repo](../operator/azure-stack-powershell-download.md).

 > [!NOTE]
 > The tool validates the Azure Resource Manager template for supported resource types and API versions in Azure Stack.
 However, the tool doesn't validate the properties supported for each resource type.